 View implicit invocations in the Actions Console

-In the Actions console, you can view your Actions and their invocation phrases on the Overview page under Action discovery and updates.
+In the Actions console, you can view your Actions and their invocation phrases under Build > Actions.

 You can click on any of the Actions listed to view their invocation phrases.
 If you're using Dialogflow, you'll have the option to Add more phrases, which links you directly to your Actions's intents in Dialogflow.